cloudmesh/cloudmesh-mpi/doc/chapters/horovod.md

 # Horovod

-TBD: what is Horovod
+## Introduction

+Horovod [^ref2] is a framework for distributed deep learning training developed by engineers at Uber.
+It makes use of a simple infrastructure setup that can be applied to any of the supported deep learning frameworks, including TensorFlow, Keras, PyTorch, and MXNet.
+By distributing data-parallel training across all of the connected hosts and GPUs, it reportedly achieves up to 90% scaling efficiency [^ref3].

-Discuss MPI vs GLOO
+## MPI vs Gloo
+TODO

 ## Installation

 Horovod can be installed on many systems.
-The web page of Horovod, provides the official Installation Guide [^ref1].
+The web page of Horovod provides the official Installation Guide [^ref1].

 Installing Horovod will require: